k1r0s/angular2-srp-showcase/README.md

 ```
 - our component should implement DialogHolder
 - in this case any method can trigger OpenDialogBehavior so we need to decorate that method, that's all.
 Note that in the advice we check if `onDialogClose` is defined on annotated instance we subscribe that function.
+- also if an exception is declared by another advice then errorDialogComponent will be rendered instead.

 ##### See in action